bcdev/beam-third-party/src/main/resources/doc/toaveg-readme.txt

 neurones corresponding to a total around 340 coefficients to adjust.

 The theoretical performances were evaluated over the test simulated data set.
+The quality of the results is not guaranteed when solar zenith angle is larger than 60° due to the limitations in representativity of the canopy radiative transfer model used for training the neural network.

 TOA_VEG requires as input in addition to the measured top of atmosphere reflectances in the 13 MERIS bands, the sun and view zenith angles, the relative